National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Faced with the COVID-19 pandemic, the issue addressed by N3C is clear and direct: the US has no centralized data repository for health records and related information, hindering the response of the scientific community.^[These articles provide good overviews of N3C and the surrounding landscape: [It took a pandemic, but the US finally has (some) centralized medical data](https://www.technologyreview.com/2021/06/21/1026590/us-covid-database-n3c-nih-privacy/) (MIT Technology Review), and [The ambitious effort to piece together America's fragmented health data](https://www.theverge.com/2020/10/19/21522863/health-data-records-covid-coronavirus-model-nih-privacy-n3c) (The Verge)]
 Although healthcare providers are mandated by law to utilize electronic health records (EHR), little guidance coordinates how or exactly what information to collect and store.
-Commercial data-collection suites (e.g. Epic) are widely used in clinical settings, and controlled vocabularies (e.g. ICD10 and SNOMED) provide standards for representing medical information, but there are many such standards in use and software is highly configurable to the needs of individual organizations.
+Commercial data-collection suites (e.g., Epic) are widely used in clinical settings, and controlled vocabularies (e.g., ICD10 and SNOMED) provide standards for representing medical information, but there are many such standards in use and software is highly configurable to the needs of individual organizations.
 As a result, databases of EHR information across the US are largely non-interoperable, presenting challenges to researchers hoping to use this vast national store of information in practice.

 ## Common Data Models and N3C  {#sec-intro-cdm}